 DNS Blocking

-Whenever you access a website, page, or download, DNS looks up the mapping from the domain name — like “askleo.com” — to the IP address of the server where that domain is physically located — like 54.85.8.229.
-Since every domain you access goes through this look-up, it’s an opportunity for the DNS service to block your ability to access domains known to be malicious.
+When you access a website, webpage, or download, DNS looks up the mapping from the domain name (like “askleo.com”) to the IP address of the server where that domain is physically located (like 54.85.8.229).
+Since every domain you access goes through this look-up, it’s an opportunity for the DNS service to block access to domains known to be malicious.

 OpenDNS, now owned by Cisco, is a replacement for the DNS service provided by your ISP.
 OpenDNS was originally created to be a faster, independent DNS service, but they support malicious filtering as an option as well.

 Many anti-malware scanners and security suites include malicious website detection as part of the service they provide.
-The quality and intrusiveness of this detection varies based on many things, including not only the specific security package you run, but the browser you use, as well as other aspects of your system.
+The quality and intrusiveness of this detection vary based on many things, including not only the specific security package you run but the browser you use, as well as other aspects of your system.
 I don’t have a specific recommendation.

 Smart Screen in Windows Security.